Data Protection Policy – Finance One Ltd

 In Assessing adequacy, the UK based exporting controller, should consider the following factors:

-the laws and practices of the country of the transferee, including relevant codes of practice and international obligations.
+- the laws and practices of the country of the transferee, including relevant codes of practice

 Organisations must renew their “membership” with the Privacy Shield on an annual basis.
 If they do not, they can no longer receive and use personal data from the EU under that framework.